100% Irish Owned for 50 Years - Licence No. TA0054

 The cuisine in Croatia is varied with a range of influences from other countries.
 As Pula is a seaside city, many menus include seafood dishes.

-The beaches are fantastic for children, with exciting opportunities like participating in water-sports or going on a boat trip to see dolphins.
-Brijuni National Park is a great visit too, go on safari to see a variety of animals – even an elephant!
+The beaches are fantastic for children, with exciting opportunities to participate in activities like water-sports or going on a boat trip to see dolphins.
+Brijuni National Park makes for a great visit too, where you can go on safari to see a variety of animals – even an elephant!